San Jose scale

 Crop: Apple

 Why is it a problem?
 When feeding on apples this scale insect leaves red spots, and in severe cases distorts the fruit.
-This affects sale prices, especially for export.
+This affects sale prices, especially for exports.
 Complete coverage on twigs and branches can lead to dieback of affected parts and ultimately the decline of the tree.
 Attacks can cause defoliation of the tree within 2-3 years.
 However, this pest can be managed relatively easily without the use of pesticides.

 IDENTIFICATION